hillmandj/clrs-algorithms/ch-2/problem-set.md

 > d) What is the worst case running time of Bubblesort?
 How does it compare to the running time of insertion sort?

 The worst case run time of Bubblesort would take place if the list was sorted in descending order, in which case we would have to swap n times for each iteration.
-This represents an O(n<sup>2</sup>) runtime.
+This represents an &Omicron;(n<sup>2</sup>) runtime.
 This is the same as the worst case runtime for Insertion sort.
-However, the best case runtime for bubblesort will always be O(n<sup>2</sup>) whereas the best case runtime for insertion sort is O(n).
+However, the best case runtime for bubblesort will always be &Omicron;(n<sup>2</sup>) whereas the best case runtime for insertion sort is &Omicron;(n).

 **2-3 Correctness of Horner's Rule**